nebuxadnezzar/misc/tests/barkley/README.md

 # Aeroport Baggage
 ## Build and Run instruction
 1) ant build-all
 2) java -jar bin\BaggageRouter.jar

 ## This code provides solution for the following problem

 Denver International Airport has decided to give an automated baggage system another shot.
-The hardware and tracking systems from the previous attempt are still in place, they just need a system to route the baggage.
-The system will route baggage checked, connecting, and terminating in Denver.
+The hardware and tracking systems from the previous attempt are still in place, they just need a system to route the baggage.ï¿½ The system will route baggage checked, connecting, and terminating in Denver. ï¿½

-You have been asked to implement a system that will route bags to their flights or the proper baggage claim.
-The input describes the airport conveyor system, the departing flights, and the bags to be routed.
-The output is the optimal routing to get bags to their destinations.
+You have been asked to implement a system that will route bags to their flights or the proper baggage claim.ï¿½ The input describes the airport conveyor system, the departing flights, and the bags to be routed.ï¿½ The output is the optimal routing to get bags to their destinations.ï¿½
-Bags with a flight id of “ARRIVAL” are terminating in Denver are routed to Baggage Claim.
+Bags with a flight id of ï¿½ARRIVALï¿½ are terminating in Denver are routed to Baggage Claim.

-Input: The input consists of several sections.
+Input: The input consists of several sections.ï¿½
-The beginning of each section is marked by a line starting: “# Section:”
-Section 1: A weighted bi-directional graph describing the conveyor system.
+The beginning of each section is marked by a line starting: ï¿½# Section:ï¿½ Section 1: A weighted bi-directional graph describing the conveyor system.
 Format: <Node 1> <Node 2> <travel_time>
 Section 2: Departure list Format:
 <flight_id> <flight_gate> <destination> <flight_time>
 Section 3: Bag list Format:
 <bag_number> <entry_point> <flight_id>
+ï¿½
 Output: The optimized route for each bag
-<Bag_Number> <point_1> <point_2> [<point_3>, …] : <total_travel_time>
+<Bag_Number> <point_1> <point_2> [<point_3>, ï¿½] : <total_travel_time>

-The output should be in the same order as the Bag list section of the input.
+The output should be in the same order as the Bag list section of the input. ï¿½
 Example Input:
 ## Section: Conveyor System
 ```